 15 Ways to Add More Fruits and Vegetables to Your Day

 Instead of reaching for a cola, ask for a small glass of 100-percent fruit or vegetable juice instead.
-There are so many options to choose from—apple, orange, tomato, cranberry, mixed vegetable, and more—that you can still indulge your taste buds while consuming a much more nutritious option.
-Just be careful to limit it to one-to-two small glasses a day, as juice is high in calories and often in sugar, as well.
+There are so many options to choose from — apple, orange, tomato, cranberry, mixed vegetable and more — that you can still indulge your taste buds while consuming a much more nutritious option.
+Be careful to limit it to one or two small glasses a day as juice is high in calories and often in sugar as well.

 3. Use the Versatile Banana